golang-migrate/migrate/GETTING_STARTED.md

 Developers and Teams should keep an eye on such cases (especially during code review).
 [Here](https://github.com/golang-migrate/migrate/issues/179#issuecomment-475821264) is the issue summary if you would like to read more.

-Consider making your migrations idempotent - we can run the same sql code twice in a row with the same result.
+Consider making your migrations idempotent - we can run the same SQL code twice in a row with the same result.
 This makes our migrations more robust.
 On the other hand, it causes slightly less control over database schema - e.g. let's say you forgot to drop the table in down migration.
 You run down migration - the table is still there.
 When you run up migration again - `CREATE TABLE` would return an error, helping you find an issue in down migration, while `CREATE TABLE IF NOT EXISTS` would not.
 Use those conditions wisely.

 In case you would like to run several commands/queries in one migration, you should wrap them in a transaction (if your database supports it).
 This way if one of commands fails, our database will remain unchanged.